pulumi/docs/content/product/pulumi-cloud.md

             - title: Understand your team's cloud usage
               description: |
-                Copilot has access to all of your Pulumi projects and stacks, and can relate those to your live cloud environments.
+                Pulumi Copilot has access to all of your Pulumi projects and stacks, and can relate those to your live cloud environments.

               more_info: |
-                **Example Copilot prompts:**
+                **Example Pulumi Copilot prompts:**

                 *“What versions of Kubernetes do I currently have deployed?”*